David Bednar (general manager): Personal life

 Bednar passed the Canadian citizenship test in June 1999, but it was suggested he should delay taking the Oath of Citizenship until the next year of the Canadian National Exhibition (CNE) fair.
 He became a Canadian citizen at the 2000 CNE, during a Citizenship Ceremony in the Automotive Building.
 The Citizenship Oath was administered by Bill Withrow, longtime director of the Art Gallery of Ontario and great-grandson of John Withrow, the Canadian National Exhibition Association's first president.

-Bednar has an interest in antique cars and has seven vehicles that are a mix of antiques and modern cars.
+Bednar has an interest in antique cars and has a few vehicles that are a mix of antiques and modern cars.
 According to Bednar, he took an interest in cars on display at the State Fair of Texas at an early age.
 He considers himself "a bit of a carpenter."
 As of 2012, he co-owned four residential properties.

-In 2001, he commented that he had always wanted to "do radio", and suggested that he might after he retires.
+After retirement, Bednar and wife Alex continued to divide their time between Toronto and a vacation property in Prince Edward County.
+In 2020, partly due to COVID, they moved to PEC.